 - Have fun putting the magazine together!

-Try out some of the free Christmas Apps available for smartphones or Tablets.
-Here are 5 Free Christmas Smartphone Apps reviewed by Mykidstime parents.
+Try out some of Christmas Apps available for smartphones or Tablets.
+Here are 5 Christmas Apps reviewed by Mykidstime parents.

 There is always a local panto near you to enjoy with the kids over the holidays.
 Get practising your Boos and “He’s Behind You”‘s!